Prathap585/testimo/replit.md

 # Overview

 Testimo is a testimonial collection and management platform built with a modern full-stack architecture.
 The application allows users to automate the process of collecting testimonials from clients by creating projects, managing client relationships, and displaying testimonials publicly.
-The system features user authentication through Replit's OAuth system, a PostgreSQL database for data persistence, and a React-based frontend with shadcn/ui components.
+The system features user authentication through Replit's OAuth system, a PostgreSQL database for data persistence, a React-based frontend with shadcn/ui components, and now includes an overall testimonial wall that showcases testimonials from all user projects in a unified, embeddable view.

 # User Preferences